wijith7/mkdocs-base/docs/Developer_Guide.md

 # Developer Guide

-The WSO2 Update Creator tool (wum-uc) is designed to help you create and validate updates that are compatible with [WUM.](https://medium.com/@shan1024/wum-wso2-update-manager-97e0578a49ba#.aomo1cmf0) It is written in [GO](https://golang.org/) language.
+The WSO2 Update TESTING Creator tool (wum-uc) is designed to help you create and validate updates that are compatible with [WUM.](https://medium.com/@shan1024/wum-wso2-update-manager-97e0578a49ba#.aomo1cmf0) It is written in [GO](https://golang.org/) language.
 As a result, you can